{{ summaryHeading }}

 Protected non-billable time

-Hours intentionally reserved for work that supports the business but should not be billed to clients.
+Hours intentionally reserved for necessary operating work that should not be billed to clients.

-The highest utilization share left after protected non-billable time is removed from weekly capacity.
+The highest billable share left after protected non-billable time is removed from weekly capacity.